MikkelEndresen/Synogize_internship/classification/README.md

 Accuracy: 73.94%

+Meaning it has the highest accuracy of all the models, around the same training time, but a 5-10x prediciton time depending on which model you compare it to.

 KPI - It outperforms the best random forest accuracy optimised model in terms of profit and loss for the business.
 It is the best model overall after cost per offer reaches around 37 dollars.

 ![Cortex Model KPI Comparison](images/STREAMLIT_MEDIA_FILE_998F9BD8FE82470DA6809C465FBD6DA3.png)